andrewmcaleavey/NorseResearch/README.md

 # NorseResearch
 Facilitates research activities with Norse Feedback research data

-This is a line from RStudio.
+This package contains research tools to assist people working with data generaged from the Norse Feedback system.